TatianaTylosky/launch-your-first-website/guide.md

     }
     ```

-6. The "masthead-heading" text is also text-aligned center.
-You could copy and paste the same code above but replace .masthead with .masthead-heading or you could just add the ".masthead-heading" above the ".masthead-intro" selector with a comma like this:
+6. The `.masthead-heading` text is also text-aligned center.
+You can style two classes at once by just adding the `.masthead-heading` above the `.masthead-intro` selector with a comma like this:

     ```css
     .masthead-heading,